-San Diego, also known as the birthplace of California, is a sparkling city that’s well known for its endless beaches, beautiful hikes and awesome shopping experiences.
+San Diego is a sparkling city that’s well known for its endless beaches, beautiful hikes and awesome shopping experiences.
 It’s also home to multiple attractions such as the San Diego Zoo, Balboa Park and Legoland.
 Many have come here for the sunshine and great food, while some have decided to explore the darker side of the city.
 Visit San Diego’s Old Town, or explore the city and check out some of the fun things to do for free.
 There are many haunted spots that have attracted the attention of paranormal investigators.
-The Whaley House, William Heath Davis’s House and Berkeley Steam Ferry Boat are some of the places to visit if you are hoping for a spooking encounter.
+The Whaley House, William Heath Davis’s House and Berkeley Steam Ferry Boat are some of the places to visit if you are hoping for a spooky encounter.
 For the daring ones, check out our list of haunted hotels in San Diego below.
 Forget haunted houses in San Diego, go straight to booking a few nights at these hotels and investigate for yourself whether the strange sightings that have been reported are real!